jeffreyadams/atlasofliegroups-docs/tutorial/video_3A/kgb_other_cartans.rst

    KGB element #10
    atlas>

-This concludes this deiscussion on :math:`K\backslashG/B` orbits.
+This concludes this deiscussion on :math:`K\backslash G/B` orbits.
 In the next chapter we will discuss the representations associated to the intermediate Cartan subgroups.
 The parameter includes a discrete series of a Levi factor of a parabolic subgroup.
 So, to some extent it